sentientazure/superblogdocs/05_list_and_detail_pages/03_python_4_detail_page.md

+This detail page is the Trello card "As a user, I can read a full article."
+So move this trello card from the Backlog to the Doing list.

 This will be another page.
 Because of that, we need another `path()` in `urls.py`, another view in `views.py`, and another template in `templates/`.

 But before we jump into the code for this page, let's go back to the shell again and cover some more Queryset Basics...

+---

 ### More Queryset Basics